Ramzan-Asif/Digital-Accessories-Sales-Dashboard/README.md

-# Digital-Accessories-Sales-Dashboard
+# Electronics-Sales-Dashboard
-This repository contains a Power BI dashboard designed to analyze and visualize sales data for digital/electronic products and accessories.
+This repository contains a Power BI dashboard designed to analyze and visualize sales data for digital & electronic products and accessories.
 The dashboard provides key insights into sales trends, product performance, and revenue distribution across various categories and regions.

 ## Key Features
 Sales Overview: Displays total sales, revenue, profit, and product count.